rohitmenonhart-xhunter/TMS-TRAVEL_MANAGEMENT_SYSTEM/QUOTATION.md

 ## Important Considerations

-- All prices are exclusive of GST (18%)
 - WhatsApp Business API requires a verified business and may take 2-3 weeks for approval
 - Pricing subject to change by third-party providers
 - Usage-based costs are estimates and will vary based on actual customer engagement